-And don’t worry, you don’t really need fresh borlotti beans.
-I had some ready for picking and they look so beautiful that I couldn’t resist, but tinned borlotti beans will work just as well.
+And don’t worry, you don’t really need fresh borlotti beans, as tinned borlotti beans will work just as well.
 In fact, all beans are great with sausages – haricot and cannellini would be fine – they soak up all the flavours and make for a tasty, hearty meal.

 Perfect, no-fuss autumn food.

 Pssst: Not part of the slow cooker revolution?
-Don’t worry, I’ve given a stove-top method too.
+Don’t worry, there’s a stove-top method too.

 A handful of chopped chorizo (about 4″)

 1 large onion

 1 large clove of garlic – sliced

 1 tin of rinsed cannellini/borlotti beans or a small bowl of fresh borlotti*

 Pinch of chilli flakes or smoked paprika